Chiral anomaly: Informal introduction

 The chiral anomaly originally referred to the anomalous decay rate of the neutral pion, as computed in the current algebra of the chiral model.
 These calculations suggested that the decay of the pion was suppressed, clearly contradicting experimental results.
-The nature of the anomalous calculations was first explained by Adler and Bell & Jackiw.
+The nature of the anomalous calculations was first explained in 1969 by Stephen L. Adler and John Stewart Bell & Roman Jackiw.
 This is now termed the Adler–Bell–Jackiw anomaly of quantum electrodynamics.
 This is a symmetry of classical electrodynamics that is violated by quantum corrections.

 The Adler–Bell–Jackiw anomaly arises in the following way.
-If one considers the classical (non-quantized) theory of electromagnetism coupled to fermions (electrically charged Dirac spinors solving the Dirac equation), one expects to have not just one but two conserved currents: the ordinary electrical current (the vector current), described by the Dirac field $j^\mu = \overline\psi\gamma^\mu\psi$ as well as an axial current $j_5^\mu = \overline\psi\gamma^5\gamma^\mu\psi~.$ When moving from the classical theory to the quantum theory, one may compute the quantum corrections to these currents; to first order, these are the one-loop Feynman diagrams.
+If one considers the classical (non-quantized) theory of electromagnetism coupled to massless fermions (electrically charged Dirac spinors solving the Dirac equation), one expects to have not just one but two conserved currents: the ordinary electrical current (the vector current), described by the Dirac field $j^\mu = \overline\psi\gamma^\mu\psi$ as well as an axial current $j_5^\mu = \overline\psi\gamma^5\gamma^\mu\psi~.$ When moving from the classical theory to the quantum theory, one may compute the quantum corrections to these currents; to first order, these are the one-loop Feynman diagrams.
 These are famously divergent, and require a regularization to be applied, to obtain the renormalized amplitudes.
 In order for the renormalization to be meaningful, coherent and consistent, the regularized diagrams must obey the same symmetries as the zero-loop (classical) amplitudes.
 This is the case for the vector current, but not the axial current: it cannot be regularized in such a way as to preserve the axial symmetry.
 The axial symmetry of classical electrodynamics is broken by quantum corrections.
 Formally, the Ward–Takahashi identities of the quantum theory follow from the gauge symmetry of the electromagnetic field; the corresponding identities for the axial current are broken.

 At the time that the Adler–Bell–Jackiw anomaly was being explored in physics, there were related developments in differential geometry that appeared to involve the same kinds of expressions.
 These were not in any way related to quantum corrections of any sort, but rather were the exploration of the global structure of fiber bundles, and specifically, of the Dirac operators on spin structures having curvature forms resembling that of the electromagnetic tensor, both in four and three dimensions (the Chern–Simons theory).
 After considerable back and forth, it became clear that the structure of the anomaly could be described with bundles with a non-trivial homotopy group, or, in physics lingo, in terms of instantons.